zammad/zammad-admin-documentation/system/objects/permissions.rst

-Object permissions
+Attribute permissions
-******************
+*********************

 .. figure:: /images/system/objects/permission-and-screen-overview.png
    :align: center

-   Some of the possible permission and screen options for objects.
+   Some of the possible permissions and screen options for object attributes.

-Whenever needed you can restrict access to objects based on the :ref:`user permission <permission-guide>`
+Whenever needed you can restrict access to attributes based on the :ref:`user permission <permission-guide>`
 (``admin``, ``ticket.agent`` & ``ticket.customer``).

-.. tip:: **🤓 Below is not set in stone 🤓**
+.. tip:: **🤓 This is not the only possibility to restrict access**

    You can always adjust below settings with :doc:`/system/core-workflows`.
-   This also allows role based restriction. 👀
+   This also allows role based restriction.

 .. note::

-   In some situations, Zammad internally overrules below screen, requirement and permission settings.
-This is because at some points you can't set fields which would mean we couldn't create the ticket.
+   In some situations, Zammad internally overrules your chosen settings for screen, requirement and permission.
+This affects situations where a field can't be set which would be required for the ticket creation.

    This currently affects: